boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 ```

-## CSI:FingerID: Identifying Molecular Structures [Compound Tool]
+### CSI:FingerID: Identifying Molecular Structures [Compound Tool]

-Using the `structure` tool you can search with CSI:FingerID for molecular structures in a structure database.
+Using the `structure` tool we can search with CSI:FingerID for molecular structures in a structure database.
 To run structure database search, molecular fingerprints need to be predicted in advance by running the `fingerprint` tool first.
 You might also
 want to run the `zodiac` tool for improved formula ranking if your data is derived
 from a biological sample or any other set of derivatives.

-With `--databases` you can specify the database CSI:FingerID should search in.
+With `--databases` we can specify the database CSI:FingerID should search in.
 Available are, among other
 `pubchem` and `bio`.

 When structure search was performed, the `write-summaries` tool will generate a `structure_candidates.csv` for each compound containing an ordered